DOI-ONRR/doi-extractives-data/_communities/humbolt-and-lander.md

 <h3><a name="produ" class="communities_content-heading js-comm_section">Production</a></h3>

-Nevada is currently experiencing the biggest gold boom in US history, which began in 1981 and has produced over 240 million ounces, often from public lands.[^6] This surge in production is largely the result of discovering deposits that contain microscopic gold particles.[^7] These deposits occur when gold is deposited quickly and disseminated into the surrounding rock.
+Nevada is currently experiencing the biggest gold boom in U.S. history, which began in 1981 and has produced over 240 million ounces, often from public lands.[^6] This surge in production is largely the result of discovering deposits that contain microscopic gold particles.[^7] These deposits occur when gold is deposited quickly and disseminated into the surrounding rock.

 The two major gold-mining companies behind this development are Newmont Mining Corporation and Barrick Gold Corporation, which operate open pit mining operations.[^8] Gold production in Humboldt and Lander counties totaled 2,419,790 ounces in 2012, accounting for 43% of the state’s total gold production that year.[^9]